azimuth-cloud/azimuth/CONTRIBUTING.md

 # Contributing

-We welcome contributions and suggestions for improvements to these Helm charts.
+We welcome contributions and suggestions for improvements to this code base.
 Please check for relevant issues and PRs before opening a new one of your own.

 ## Making a contribution